kyleingraham/potcake/README.md

 1. In a central directory
 2. In multiple directories e.g. a directory per package in a larger project.

+In each case, static files will by default be served from a local directory named `'static'` at the route prefix `'/static/'`.
+These settings are controlled by `WebAppSettings.rootStaticDirectory` and `WebAppSettings.staticRoutePath` respectively.

 #### Central Directory
 1. Choose one directory in your project for storing all static files.
 2. Set `WebAppSettings.rootStaticDirectory` to the relative path to your static directory from your compiled executable.
 You will need to deploy this directory alongside your executable.